 Fitchburg State University Records Release

-The Public Relations Office is a source of news and information about Fitchburg State University.
-Director of Public Relations, Matthew Bruun, is the media contact for Fitchburg State and produces press releases on university events as well as articles for the University's publications.
+The Office of Marketing and Integrated Communications is a source of news and information about Fitchburg State University.
+Director of Communications and Public Affairs Matthew Bruun is the media contact for Fitchburg State and produces press releases on university events as well as articles for the University's publications.
 He is also the primary records access officer for purposes of the state’s public records law.
 Contact Matthew Bruun at firstname.lastname@example.org or 978.665.4694, or send mail to:

 Fitchburg State University